 The Code of Conduct was formally implemented.
 All staff were briefed on its provisions through internal communications, ensuring clarity and a uniform understanding across the Department.

-Reinforcement of Code of Conduct
+Successful Reinforcement of Code of Conduct

-- Conduct awareness sessions and staff briefings across all offices and divisions to reinforce the principles outlined in the Code of Conduct. - Ensure all staff have a clear and consistent understanding of ethical standards and their responsibilities.
+Awareness sessions and staff briefings were conducted across all offices and divisions, reinforcing the principles outlined in the Code of Conduct.